-- Amazon Web Services capture the cloud market when it comes to Public Cloud services adoption rate amongst SMBs.
-With 53% market capture, AWS leads the tally.
+- Amazon Web Services captures the cloud market when it comes to Public Cloud services adoption rate amongst SMBs.
+With a 53% market capture, AWS leads the tally.

 - Azure has also grown from 32% to 41%.
 Google Cloud has just 18% of the market share.

 - Almost 50% of US government agencies aggressively use cloud services to secure IT infrastructure and save costs.

 - Their cloud spending will grow by 17.1% annually until 2021.

 - 60% of government agencies employ an internal team to handle cloud migration.